yamadharma/blog/content/en/post/2024/2024-08-10-dcm-author-ethics.md

 ## <span class="section-num">2</span> Author contributions {#author-contributions}

 -   Researchers always face the problem of authorship [<a href="#citeproc_bib_item_1">1</a>]:
-    -   the right people are not included in the list of authors;
+    -   the list of authors includes very different people from those who have made a principled contribution to the work;
     -   people are added against their wishes or without their knowledge;
     -   the order does not reflect the contribution of each author.
 -   Contribution to authorship is determined by the overall involvement of the research participant in the study.
 -   The Committee on Publication Ethics (COPE) draws attention to the problem of authorship [<a href="#citeproc_bib_item_2">2</a>].
 -   The CRediT system (<https://credit.niso.org/>) is proposed to formalize author roles.
 -   The CRediT (Contributor Roles Taxonomy) offers 14 possible author roles [<a href="#citeproc_bib_item_3">3</a>] (cite.
 [Contributor Roles]({{< relref "2024-01-21-contributor-roles" >}})).
--   Some roles are autonomous and some are not.
+-   This is not really a taxonomy, but a faceted classification.
+Author roles are not always independent in themselves.

 ### <span class="section-num">2.1</span> Contributor Roles {#contributor-roles}